 So you've booked that ticket to San Francisco, lined up all the best restaurants to dine at and have plans to visit every museum in town.
 All you need left is the perfect place to stay.
 You could reserve a room at one of San Francisco's best hotels, but for something a little more homey, consider staying at one of these amazing Airbnb San Francisco homes.
-From a garden oasis to a geodesic dome to a luxurious artist's retreat, these Airbnb options are the perfect way to experience Austin in style.
+From a garden oasis to a geodesic dome to a luxurious artist's retreat, these Airbnb options are the perfect way to experience SF in style.

 All photographs courtesy Airbnb